dantogno/UnityAzureSample/Documentation/Introduction.md

 ## Download the completed project

 The completed project is available on GitHub.
-However, the walkthrough will assume you are starting from an empty new project and provide links to download assets when necessary.
+However, the walkthrough will assume you are starting from an empty new project and will provide links to download assets when necessary.

 ## Next steps
 * [Configure Easy tables in Azure](Configure%20Easy%20tables%20in%20Azure.md)